By the Gracious Vegan

 Prepare the Broccoli Rabe or Mustard Greens

 Use about 1.5 pounds of broccoli rabe.
-Clean it, peel the stems, then drop the bunch into a pot of boiling water.
+Chop it as much as you want (or not), then drop the bunch into a pot of boiling water.
 Cook for 5-10 minutes, depending on how tender you like it.
 Drain.

-Use a large bag of mustard greens.
-Clean them and drop into a pot of boiling water.
-Cook about 10 minutes.
+For a bag of mustard greens or the equivalent of chopped greens from a bunch: drop the chopped greens into a pot of boiling water.
+Cook about 10 minutes until wilted and not too chewy.
 Drain.

-Add the rice and greens and stir-fry until everything is hot.
+Add the following ingredients and stir until everything is hot.

 Timing: Between 30 and 45 minutes, including prepping and chopping the ingredients